Revisiting the Flexibility and Benefits of Same-Day ACH as Third Phase of Service is Implemented

-Until now, ACH payments have been settled on the next business day.
+Prior to same-day ACH, automated clearinghouse payments were settled on the next business day.
 Employers paying wages through direct deposit would need to initiate the payments from their bank at least one banking day prior to the employees’ payroll check date.
-But with same-day ACH, employers have the ability to send direct deposit payments to their employees, and employees can receive these payments, on the payroll check date.
+But with same-day ACH, employers can send direct deposit payments to their employees, and employees can receive these payments, on the payroll check date.

-NACHA notes that same-day ACH will be a boon to companies or individuals that rely on:
+Same-day ACH is a boon to companies or individuals that rely on:

 - Same-day payrolls, because it supports the need to pay hourly workers, allowing flexibility for late and emergency payrolls and missed deadlines, and giving workers quicker access to their pay;